asFarr/Firefox-ESR-Deployment/docs/Firefox-ESR-Deployment/2-process.md

 - How do I check for Firefox's version?
 Mozilla Docs?
 		- Firefox's version is going to be checked by SCCM most effectively.
 This should not be done in the PowerShell script itself.
 - Where is the user's default homepage RegKey?
 Or how can this be managed through GPO?
 Autoconfig?
 What are the pros and cons of implementing each of them?
-		- Firefox does not store a registry key for homepage, and group policy, while effective, ultimately seems more involved than dropping a couple of autoconfig files into the install directory.
+		- Firefox does not store a registry key for homepage.
+Group Policy, while effective, ultimately seems more involved than dropping a couple of autoconfig files into the install directory.
 - What MSI flags will be needed to correctly perform the silent install/uninstall in Firefox's case?
 		- No particular flags are needed for calls within the script itself.
 The `-NonInteractive` flag should be set while launching `Deploy-Application.exe`
 - What changes need to be made to `Deploy-Application.ps1`?